-The Division has continued dialogue with MIA representatives in order to better represent consumer interests.
-The Associate Commissioner for Consumer Advocacy and Education has advised PICD on efforts by MIA to assist consumers.
-This has resulted in PICD's increased referral of consumers to the Rapid Response Program for claims resolution and to MIA's programing including educational series such as Lunch with MIA.
+The Division has continued dialogue with MIA representatives to better represent consumer interests.
+This has resulted in the Division's increased referral of consumers to the Rapid Response Program for claims resolution and to MIA's programing including educational series such as Lunch with MIA.
+The Division worked collaboratively with several other governmental agencies to assist consumers.